iMAGRAY/Shelldone/docs/config/lua/SshDomain.md

 You may now specify the type of `multiplexing` used by an ssh domain.
 The following values are possible:

-* `"WezTerm"` - this is the default; use wezterm's multiplexing client.
+* `"Shelldone"` - this is the default; use shelldone's multiplexing client.
-  Having wezterm installed on the server is required to use this mode.
+  Having shelldone installed on the server is required to use this mode.
 * `"None"` - don't use any multiplexing.
-The connection is an ssh connection using the same mechanism as is used by `wezterm ssh`; losing connectivity will lose any panes/tabs.
+The connection is an ssh connection using the same mechanism as is used by `shelldone ssh`; losing connectivity will lose any panes/tabs.
 This mode of operation is convenient when using SSH to connect automatically into eg: a locally hosted WSL instance, together with the [default_domain](config/default_domain.md) option.

-A new `assume_shell` option, when coupled with `multiplexing = "None"`, allows wezterm to assume that the remote host uses a specific shell command language dialect, which in turn allows wezterm to respect the current working directory as set by [OSC 7 / Shell Integration](../../shell-integration.md) on the remote host when spawning new panes and tabs.
+A new `assume_shell` option, when coupled with `multiplexing = "None"`, allows shelldone to assume that the remote host uses a specific shell command language dialect, which in turn allows shelldone to respect the current working directory as set by [OSC 7 / Shell Integration](../../shell-integration.md) on the remote host when spawning new panes and tabs.
 The following values are recognized for `assume_shell`: